CognizantOpenSource/Cognizant-Reusable-Automation-Framework-for-Testing/README.md

-# CRAFT - Cognizant Reusable Automation Framework for Testing
+# Cognizant Reusable Automation Framework for Testing

-    CRAFT is proprietary framework for Automation Needs.
+    Cognizant Reusable Automation Framework for Testing is proprietary framework for Automation Needs.
 There are various flavours of frameworks based on need of project.

-### CRAFT for Keyword Driven Approach
+### Framework for Keyword Driven Approach
-### CRAFT for Modular Driven Approach
+### Framework for Modular Driven Approach
-### CRAFT for BDD Approach
+### Framework for BDD Approach